-BCLCA is committed to sharing the best available knowledge relating to counselling families who may be using or are considering using cannabis during lactation.
-Our newly released document aims to support informed choice for parents.
+BCLCA is committed to sharing the best available knowledge relating to respectful counselling of families who may be using or are considering using cannabis during lactation.
+Our document aims to support informed choice conversation between breastfeeding supporters and parents.
 Members, please watch your newsletters for Breastfeeding Cafés on this topic.

 Baby Box (Bed) Programs "Thinking Outside the Baby Box"